JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 We just created a free website with Firebase and Astro SSG!

+Isnt it like 1M times better looking than such webs (that are making money): https://unamoteracualquiera.com/

 **In a nutshell,** from now on, just these **3 commands** are enough, as the setup is completed:

 ```sh